-[ESG Notes - [An amount equal to the net proceeds from the issue of the Notes is intended to be used for the purposes of the finance and/or refinance, in whole or in part of Eligible Green Assets.] or [An amount equal to the net proceeds from the issue of the Notes is intended to be used for the purposes of the finance and/or refinance, in whole or in part of Eligible Social Assets.] or [An amount equal to the net proceeds from the issue of the Notes is intended to be used for the purposes of the finance and/or refinance, in whole or in part of Eligible Green and Social Assets.] (ii) Estimated net proceeds: [] (If proceeds are intended for more than one use will need to split out and present in order of priority.
-If proceeds insufficient to fund all proposed uses state amount and sources of other funding.)
-Interests of natural and legal persons involved in the issue Save for any fees payable to the [Managers/Dealers], so far as the Issuer is aware, no person involved in the issue of the Notes has an interest material to the issue.
-[Certain [Managers/Dealers] and their affiliates have engaged, and may in the future engage, in investment banking and or commercial banking transactions with, and may perform other services for, the Issuer and its affiliates in the ordinary course of business.] [] Indication of yield (Fixed Rate Notes only) [] [Not Applicable] Historic and future Interest Rates (Floating Rate Notes only) [Details of historic and future EURIBOR rates can be obtained from [Reuters] [].]
-[Not
+[ESG Notes - [An amount equal to the net proceeds from the issue of the Notes is intended to be used for the purposes of the finance and/or refinance, in whole or in part of Eligible Green Assets.] or [An amount equal to the net proceeds from the issue of the Notes is intended to be used for the purposes of the finance and/or refinance, in whole or in part of Eligible Social Assets.] or [An amount equal to the net proceeds from the issue of the Notes is intended to be used for the purposes of the finance and/or refinance, in whole or in part of Eligible Green and Social Assets.] (ii) Es stimated net proceeds: [ ] (If proceeds are intended for more than one use will need to split out and present in order of priority.
+If proceeds insufficient to fund all proposed uses state amount and sources of other funding.) ests of natural and legal persons ved in the issue Save for any fees payable to the [Managers/Dealers], so far as the Issuer is aware, no person involved in the issue of the Notes has an interest material to the issue.
+[Certain [Managers/Dealers] and their affiliates have engaged, and may in the future engage, in financing, investment banking and or commercial banking transactions with, and may perform other services for, the Issuer and its affiliates in the ordinary course of business.] [ ] Indic only) ation of yield (Fixed Rate Notes [ ] [Not Applicable] oric and future Interest Rates ting Rate Notes only) [Details of historic and future EURIBOR rates can be obtained free of charge from [Reuters] [ ].]
+[Not Applicable] Oper ational Information (a) ISIN: [ ] (b) Common Code: [ ]